Aleksandar Sandić

-Aleksandar Sandić (Veliki Beckerek, then part of the Habsburg monarchy, today's Zrenjanin, Serbia, 14 May 1836 - Novi Sad, then Habsburg Monarchy, today's Serbia, 15 April 1908) was a Serbian historian, cultural worker and politician.
+Aleksandar Sandić (Veliki Beckerek, Austrian Empire, today's Zrenjanin, Serbia, 14 May 1836 - Novi Sad, then Habsburg Monarchy, today's Serbia, 15 April 1908) was a Serbian historian, cultural worker and politician.
 He was an elected member of the Serbian Royal Academy in 1897.

 Biography

 He was educated at Veliki Bečerek and Timișoara and studied law and Slavonic philology in Vienna with Franz Miklosich as a scholarship holder of Matica srpska, between 1857 and 1861.
 In Vienna, he met Vuk Stefanović Karadžić and became his secretary and energetic advocate for his language reform.
 In 1861 Sandić became a teacher of the Serbian language and literature at the Karlovci Gymnasium.
 In 1862 he joined the editorial board of the radical Viennese newspaper Ost und West, which tried to bridge the German world with the Slavic world.
 He worked as an assistant editor to Imbre Tkalec and after his departure, Sandić also worked as an editor for the same newspaper in 1864 and 1865.
 He became a professor of English and Serbian language and literature at the Serbian Gymnasium in Novi Sad in 1866.
 Since the 1870s, he actively participated in the work of the Matica srpska and the Serbian National Theater in Novi Sad.
 He was a four-time member of the National Church Council in Sremski Karlovci as a representative of the Serbian People's Freedom Party, Svetozar Miletić.